visheshd/visheshd.github.io/_posts/2015-04-01-5-things-to-remember-while-picking-a-technology-stack-as-a-startup.md

 ---
 layout: post
-title: "5 things to remember while picking the technology stack as a startup"
+title: "5 things to remember while picking a technology stack as a startup"
 excerpt: "Picking the right technology stack can make or break your startup endeavor.
 Apart from this impacting your
 	development milestones, it could very well make a difference in hiring and scaling up."
 tags: [cto,stack,hiring]